|

 in brown on green glass (14th C.) apparently based on a

-medieval pattern book now in
+medieval pattern book now in These

 windows and the font are perhaps the most interesting and